JoJohnny0/CV-homework/README.md

 ### Run the Code

-To run the code use the notebook [main.ipynb](main.ipynb).
-It contains grouped together in the [Globals](main.ipynb#globals) sections all the parameters available to change in order to continue the experiments.
+Use [main.ipynb](main.ipynb) to run the code.
+It contains, in the [Globals](main.ipynb#globals) section, all the parameters that can be changed in order to continue (or replicate) the experiments.